pha123661/homepage/content/authors/admin/_index.md

 Hello, my name is Li, Sheng-Wei but you can call me Oscar.

+I'm passionate about applying ML solutions to real-world challenges.
+My work has been recognized by government-sponsored competitions and academic competitions.
+I have also contributed to the development of the TAIDE LLM and my ML-based HVAC control solution has yielded savings of up to 1 million at TSMC.
+I enjoy working with diverse teams and am always eager to learn and share.

 I like playing darts and recently ranked up to dartslive rating 9.
 Along with this, I also like to read novels.
 My all-time favorite novel is [孺子帝](https://www.books.com.tw/products/0010928621).

-Professionally, I’m passionate about exploring the potential of new technologies and leveraging them to create impactful solutions.
-I thrive in diverse environments, always eager to learn from others and share my own knowledge.

 Welcome to my personal website, where you can learn more about my interests and professional journey.